Updated February, 2023 by Nate Friedman, MD & Alicia Minns, MD

-By Alicia Minns, MD
+Original author Alicia Minns, MD

-Synthetic cannabinoid (SC) compounds were originally developed to study the pharmacology of cannabinoid receptors.
-However in recent years, they have emerged as drugs of abuse.
+Synthetic cannabinoid (SC) compounds, also referred to as synthetic cannabinoid receptor agonists (SCRAs), were originally developed to study the pharmacology of cannabinoid receptors.
+In recent years, however, they have emerged as drugs of abuse.
 Synthetic cannabinoids first emerged in Europe in 2005, and then appeared in the United States in 2009, where they were marketed initially as “K2” and “Spice” and inhaled via a pipe or rolled into a cigarette.
 The poorly labeled contents have been found to include a mixture of psychoactively inert herbs and aromatic extracts sprayed with SC compounds and are packaged with labels stating “not for human consumption” or “incense.”
 Despite federal and state regulations prohibiting the sale and distribution, illicit use continues.
-Many SCs are more potent than delta-9-tetrahydrocannabinol (THC) and are more likely to be associated with sympathomimetic effects (tachycardia, hypertension) and hallucinations.
-There is also an increase occurrence of seizures as well as reports of unanticipated acute kidney injury.
+Many SCs are more potent than delta-9-tetrahydrocannabinol (THC), the active ingredient in marijuana, and are more likely to be associated with sympathomimetic effects (tachycardia, hypertension) and hallucinations.
+There is also an increase in the occurrence of seizures as well as reports of unanticipated acute kidney injury.

 - What is the classic toxidrome associated with synthetic cannabinoid exposure?

 - What is the mechanism of action of synthetic cannabinoids?

 - How is synthetic cannabinoid toxicity treated?